 --Fran Jurga

 HoofSearch is a subscription-based service that sends you monthly lists of all new peer-reviewed articles recently published.
 Each is linked to the full text or PDF file, and described briefly.
-Your list -- often 100 articles or more -- is neatly sorted into 15 topics, from anatomy to imaging to laminitis to therapeutics and rehab, breed and sport lameness, stable management, new patents and both hoof science and hoof diseases/conditions.
-You can scroll through the list for awareness or drill down into individual articles by reading online or downloading.
+Your monthly list -- often 100 articles or more -- is neatly sorted into 15 topics, from anatomy to imaging to laminitis to therapeutics and rehab, breed and sport lameness, stable management, new patents and both hoof science and hoof diseases/conditions.
+You can scroll through the list for awareness or drill down into individual articles to read online or download from the journal publisher.
 It's either quick and easy or deep and revealing, depending on your needs and interests.
 Visit hoofsearch.com to learn more.
-Inquiries welcome: hoofsearch@gmail.com |
+Inquiries welcome: hoofsearch@gmail.com . |

 Click here to receive news and headlines from The Hoof Blog. |